 But for two decades before that, the Gazette was delivered by an independent team of drivers and walkers.
-Some of them will be delivering the Gazette once again this week, and every week for the duration of the strike.
+Some of them have been delivering the Gazette during the strike, and will continue while the dust settles.
+The Gazette will deliver in this fashion for the present time, including the Christmas week issue.
+Following that issue, the Gazette will take a holiday and not publish again until 15 January, 2025.

 Around the County: Rossmore Stop has the Gazette on Hwy.
-62. There are newspaper boxes at PECish Bakery in Milford, the Wellington Museum, Picton Tim Hortons’s, the Armoury, the Glenora Ferry, Base31’s Commissary and, of course at the Gazette office at 100 Picton Main Street.
-Copies are also available at Metro as well as a variety of smaller shops and businesses.
+62. We have placed boxes at Hawthorn Motors – Carrying Place, and in Consecon across from the Hamlet Grocery Store.
+There are newspaper boxes at PECish Bakery in Milford, The Store in Cherry Valley, the Wellington Museum, Picton Tim Hortons’s, the Armoury, the Glenora Ferry, Base31’s Commissary and, of course at the Gazette office at 100 Picton Main Street.
+Copies are also available at the Picton LCBO and Agrarian, the County Farm Store, The Royal, Kelly’s Food Mart on Union, as well as a variety of smaller shops and businesses.
 Help yourself, and take one for a neighbour if need be.

 To stay in touch more directly, please sign up to the Picton Gazette Express, a free subscription-only newsletter sent directly to your email inbox.
 You can do that here: Picton Gazette Express.
 Please be careful to verify your email!
 We have hundreds of would-be subscribers who missed a verification email.
 If you are one of them, please check your spam folder or sign up again.